APARIGRAHA – Non-attachment

 Attachment to positive experiences is naturally human, but clinging to them impedes our growth.
 The Sanskrit concept of ‘Parinamavada’, meaning ‘everything is in a constant state of flux’, reminds us that change is inherent in life.
 By embracing both joy and sorrow, light and dark, we enrich our human experience.
 Happiness, joy and peace are important emotions to feel, but so too is sadness, anger and loss.
 To experience only the good stuff is to experience only half of what life has to offer.
 The school of life exists to allow us to experience and learn from every aspect of our being, and to truly live we must not push away the things we don’t want to feel, but allow them to happen, and know that this too shall pass.
 When we let the moment be what it is without either trying to cling to it, or to push it away, we can really say we’re living in that moment, allowing things to come and go, without the need to possess any of it.

-Practical ways to practice Aparigraha in business and life
+Practical ways to practice Aparigraha

 • Practicing this Yama offers you so much freedom: The freedom to pursue your passions without worrying about the outcomes, the freedom to rely less on external and material possessions to bring you happiness, and the freedom to experience everything life has to offer.
 What happens when you just let go?
 Reflect on how you can cultivate a little more ‘non-attachment’, ‘non-greed’ and ‘non possessiveness’ in your live.
 Pause before acquiring new possessions, reflecting on their true value in bringing lasting happiness or peace.
 Remind yourself that true fulfillment lies not in possessions but in experiences.
 Release the urge to control outcomes and focus on the journey itself.